hzi-bifo/AMR_benchmarking/README.md

 ## <a name="pre"></a>Prerequirements

-**To reproduce the output, you need to use `conda` , Miniconda 4.8.3 was used by us.**
+- To reproduce the output, you need to use `conda`, Miniconda 4.8.3 was used by us.
+Please follow the instruction .[here] (https://bioconda.github.io/)to install Bioconda
--  Create conda env, and install packages.
+-  Create conda environments and install packages for different AMR methods and analysis procedures.
 ```
 bash ./install/install.sh
 ```